-Each team will have 48 hours to work through 4 interrelated cases, identifying key priorities, weighing benefits and addressing risks.
+Each team will have 48 hours to work through a real business case, identifying key priorities, weighing benefits and addressing risks.

 The university with the highest cumulative score based on the depth of analysis of each individual case, the soundness of the integrated solutions, and the quality of written report as well as oral presentations will be named the winner of the competition.
 Many prizes and awards to be won.

 For its 9th edition, IGC will collaborate with the HEC Montreal case center to provide a case in organizational strategy.
 This will allow participating teams to compete on current and actual issues provided by a partner company.

 IGC is based on the notion of cooperative competition.

 All teams must collaborate with one another throughout the early stages of the competition in order to offer effective solutions to the strategic issue identified by the company participating in the competition.
 These collaborations will be based on the business functions of the case (4) which, for the 9th edition, are: